LArSoft/larsoft.github.io/wiki/Getting_new_code_into_a_LArSoft_release.md

-Getting new code into a LArSoft release(#Getting-new-code-into-a-LArSoft-release)
+Getting new code into a LArSoft release
 ====================================================================================

 This page describes the basic policies and procedures developers need to follow in order to get new code of any kind included in a LArSoft release.
 Most changes fall into one of the following categories: